matthiasn/gatsby-blog/src/blog/2019-02-02-octopress-to-gatsby.md

 ````
 [gatsby-node.js](https://github.com/matthiasn/gatsby-blog/blob/3049bf1d2f8d173e18f858045cab33a97421944b/gatsby-node.js)

+The file above is mostly from the excellent tutorial, my biggest change was to change the directory structure to match my previous Octopress blog, for `/blog/2019/02/02/octopress-to-gatsby/` instead of `/blog/2019-02-02-octopress-to-gatsby/`, and I was delighted that this seeming larger problem of path rewrites could be solved so elegantly.

-This pipeline from markdown files into static pages rendered using React not only works in the build step before publication to a server, but also really nicely for updating the browser when I make changes to the markdown file, for a much better preview than a third party markdown viewer or a shaky IDE plugin, or some jumpy full browser page reload.
+The pipeline from markdown files into static pages rendered using React not only works in the build step before publication to a server, but also really nicely for updating the browser when I make changes to the markdown file, for a much better preview than a third party markdown viewer or a shaky IDE plugin, or some jumpy full browser page reload.
+This preview does not move the browser page at all, other than what actually changed.

 Okay, this is all I want to show you here just to give you an idea of how things work.
 You can follow the excellent tutorials if you want to learn more.
 So far, my experience with **Gatsby** has been smooth and almost without glitches.
-And at least I work with a technology stack I am somewhat familiar with, as opposed to having to debug a Ruby development environment, of which I want to know nothing.
+And at least I work with a technology stack I am somewhat familiar with, as opposed to having to debug a Ruby development environment, of which I want to know as little as possible.

 There's just one problem I ran into, and that is code highlighting for Clojure code, which is off for namespaced keywords, like in the [StatsD](/blog/2016/08/04/systemd-and-clojure/) post.
 Please let me know if you've fixed it somewhere in the past, or have an idea how to fix it.
 Also, anything else you notice, as this post is also a test run for my new site generator.

-Then next, I can get back to [meins](https://github.com/), my intelligent journal, formerly known as **meo** and written almost entirely in Clojure and ClojureScript.
-I have some interesting stuff coming up about establishing good and eliminating bad **habits**, and also how a journal can be instrumental when writing **post-mortems** about your own life, and learn from them.
+Then next, I can get back to [meins](https://github.com/), my intelligent journal, formerly known as **meo** and written almost entirely in [Clojure](https://clojure.org) and [ClojureScript](https://clojurescript.org/).
+I have some interesting stuff coming up about establishing good and eliminating bad **habits**, and also how a journal can be instrumental when you write **post-mortems** about your own life, and learn from them.

 Until then, Matthias